The Art of Dynasty | Chapter 1 (Startup Drafts)

 Here is a recent thread where I discuss my startup strategy with examples:

-When drafting in a 1QB startup dynasty league, the proven strategy from experts like Tommy Mo is to focus on running backs early and often.
+When drafting in a 1QB startup dynasty league, the proven strategy is to focus on running backs early and often.
 Your first 3-4 picks should be consistent, high-floor running backs with passing game involvement.
 As Tommy recommends, after stacking your RB room, turn to wide receivers and tight ends to fill out the starting roster.
 Then, in the later rounds, select a safe, high-floor quarterback coupled with a high-upside counterpart.
 The goal is to compile four top-15 running backs insulated by a young core of receivers, capped off by two quarterbacks with top-20 potential found in the late rounds.

 As you construct your dynasty roster from scratch, balance proven producers against promising prospects using lifetime value projections.
 Blend consistent veterans with high-ceiling rookies to optimize both floor and upside.
 As the draft concludes, take fliers on boom-or-bust candidates at skill positions to increase your team’s total potential.
 Remember that early dynasty rosters always change by Week 1; draft the best value while addressing immediate and future needs.